Navigating Picky Eating in Kids with Food Allergies: The Ultimate Parent’s Guide

 For many young kids, the onset of food allergy occurs at the same time as rapid growth.

-An international study of children with food allergies found 9% had stunted height, 6% were underweight, and 5% were malnourished.
-Additionally, those with EoE or non-IgE-mediated food allergy (such as FPIES) were more likely to have lower height on growth charts.
+Additionally, those with EoE or FPIES were more likely to have lower height on growth charts.
 (14)

-Adolescence is another life stage when nutrition is crucial to optimize growth.
+Adolescence is another stage of life when nutrition is crucial to optimize growth.
 There is an increased need for nutrients like calcium, magnesium, protein, and energy, as well as iron for girls.
 The combination of multiple food allergies and selective eating can make getting adequate nutrition even more difficult during this time.

 It is important to note that kids with food allergies are at increased risk for poor growth, but not all kids with food allergies will have poor growth.